hackerfactor/SEAL/SPECIFICATION.md

   2. Encrypt the digest using the private key.
 The result is the 'signature'.
 - For validation:
   1. Compute a hash of the data again, such as a SHA256 digest.
-  2. Decrypt the signature using the private key.
+  2. Decrypt the signature using the public key.
   3. Check if the decrypted signature matches the computed digest.

 The length of the signature is dependent on the length of the key.
 For example: